 2. How do I apply for a transfer for my student?

-You may complete the 2021-2022 HEB ISD Elementary Transfer Application online at www.hebisd.edu/transfers
+You may complete the transfer applications online at www.hebisd.edu/transfers

 3. When can I apply for a transfer?